At Easter what do we know about bunny rabbits?

 If using the back of the Rabbit to make the Goonie, is too difficult for your kids, then just stick to doing the Rabbit, the back part can be what props him up.

-- After you have collected your tubes, you can lightly spray them with an anti-bacerial spray, for hygiene reasons.
+- After you have collected your tubes, you can lightly spray them with an anti-bacterial spray, for hygiene reasons.

-- Having difficulty in stapling edges of the tubes so they match, tape the tubes together edge to edge if you prefer, or even staple after you have lightly taped them together.
+- Having difficulty stapling the edges of the tubes so they match, tape the tubes together edge to edge if you prefer, or even staple them after you have lightly taped them together.

 - Paint all the main areas first, allow to dry then paint the tricky bits after.

-- Both the faces will curl back, you may need to mould them back up so they take shape.
+- Both the faces will curl back, you may need to mold them back up so they take shape.

 - Play acting your model, don’t forget to insert your fingers inside the tubes to support it up-right.

-- Lay some newspapers down when painting to keep area clean.
+- Lay some newspapers down when painting to keep the area clean.